Chapter 4 quick links:

 - Troop Cookie Manager: A volunteer who manages the group’s participation in the Cookie Program.

-- Troop Fall Sale Manager: A volunteer who manages the group’s participation in the Fall Sale.
+- Troop Fall Program Manager: A volunteer who manages the group’s participation in the Fall Product Program.

 Note: “Related” GSCO currently defines as marriage, partnership, family, roommate.
 If you have additional questions, please reach out to your volunteer support specialist.